XiaoyangJin/Angular_Hero_Application/README.md

 # Angular_Hero_Application
-## The Dashboard view and the most heroic heroes:
+## How to tun this project on your own:
-Run the project without download it using Stackblitz [just replace github url with stackblitz url : replace https://github.com/ with https://stackblitz.com/github/]
+Run the project without download it using Stackblitz
+Or download and unzip this project, then cd to the location and run [ng serve], then type http://localhost:4200/dashboard to check it!

 ## This application including these following functions:
    - Use Angular directives to show and hide elements and display lists of hero data.